MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-150-Exemptions-Continued-Regulatory-Authority-Agreement-States-Offshore-Waters-Under-Section-274/subjectgroup-ECFR078e99f2edef283-Reciprocity/section-150.20.md

 ##### § 150.20 Recognition of Agreement State licenses. #####

-(a)(1) Provided that the provisions of paragraph (b) of this section have been met, any person who holds a specific license from an Agreement State, where the licensee maintains an office for directing the licensed activity and retaining radiation safety records, is granted a general license to conduct the same activity in -
+(a)(1) Provided that the provisions of paragraph (b) of this section have been met, any person who holds a specific license from an Agreement State, where the licensee maintains an office for directing the licensed activity and retaining radiation safety records, is granted a general license to conduct the same activity in—

 (i) Non-Agreement States;